eclipsesource/jsonforms-ionic-playground/README.md

  rootPage: any = JsonFormsPage;
  ```

-10. Finally, start the application via `ionic serve` (if prompted to update to 4.x, neglect by entering `"n"`).
+10. Finally, start the application via `ionic serve` (if prompted to update to 4.x, ignore by entering `"n"`).

 # Covered Features